-It’s Synaesthesia
+It’s Synesthesia

 What color is Wednesday?
 Is it different from Thursday or Friday?
 These questions may seem silly to many of us, but Angela Huth experiences the days of the week as colors.